Shopify Ratings & Review Summary

 Using the “Buy Button”, you can easily monetize your website or blog with just a single click.

-Shopify “Buy Button” works similar to “Buy Now” from PayPal.
+The Shopify “Buy Button” works similarly to “Buy Now” from PayPal.
 It will link back to Shopify when visitors click on the check-out from your website.

 Shopify comes with inbuilt payment services like PayPal, Amazon Pay or Apple Pay.
-Your store will also be able to accept direct payment via credit card using Shopify Payment, which makes the shopping process smoother for your customers.
+Your store will also be able to accept direct payments via credit cards using Shopify Payment, which makes the shopping process smoother for your customers.

-Shopify integrates with over 100 different payment processors in different currencies.
-Making your customer payment process easier.
+Shopify integrates with over 100 different payment processors able to handle multiple currencies, making your customer payment process easier.

 4- Excellent site performance

-The majority of us won’t wait in line (unless we have to) for more than 15 minutes when shopping.
-50% or more are not likely to return to a website that loads slowly or kept them waiting at checkout.
+The majority of us won’t want to wait in lines (unless we have to) for more than 15 minutes when shopping.
+Similarly, 50% of customers or more are not likely to return to a website that loads slowly or kept them waiting at checkout.

-I’m sure you don’t want to lose out 50% of your potential sales, that’s why having an excellent site performance is important for an online store.
-I ran a few performance tests on the Shopify website and the results were great.
+I’m sure you don’t want to lose out on 50% of your potential sales that’s why having excellent site performance is important for an online store.
+I ran a few performance tests on a Shopify website and the results were great.

-I created a Shopify store with using their free plan for testing purpose.
-My test store scored A+ in Bitcatcha server test result.
+I created a Shopify store using their free plan for testing purpose.
+My test store scored an A+ in BitCatcha’s server test results.